-But like Lincoln, President Kennedy became a martyr, killed by an assassin’s bullet.
-And the man who killed him, Lee Harvey Oswald, raised in New Orleans, was the 5th cousin of Robert E. Lee on his paternal branch of the family tree.
+But like Lincoln, Kennedy became a martyr, killed by an assassin’s bullet.
+And the man who killed him, Lee Harvey Oswald, raised in New Orleans in the Deep South, was the 5th cousin of Robert E. Lee on his paternal branch of the family tree.

-As RFK approached the podium on April 4th, 1968, standing on a flat-bed truck at 17th and Broadway Streets, he asked, “Do they know about Martin Luther King, Jr.?”
+As RFK approached the podium on April 4th, 1968, standing on a flat-bed truck at 17th and Broadway Streets, he asked his staff, “Do they know about Martin Luther King, Jr.?”

 At 6:01 p.m.
 Central Time, shortly before Kennedy was scheduled to speak, a white supremacist, James Earl Ray, from a sniper’s nest fired the shot that killed King as he stepped out onto the balcony from his room at the Lorraine Motel in Memphis, Tennessee.

 The people began to cheer wildly as Kennedy approached the microphone, but he somberly asked for silence.
 He requested them to put down their political signs.
 “I have bad news for you, for all of our fellow citizens, and people who love peace all over the world, and that is that Martin Luther King was shot and killed tonight.”

 In unison, the people shrieked, aghast with grief, and fell silent, as Kennedy continued.

 “In this difficult day, in this difficult time for the United States, it’s perhaps well to ask what kind of nation we are and what direction we want to move in.”

 Kennedy’s vision was for a united America, where all people could live in harmony together, with justice for all.